zejyun6018/ipi-doc-source/source/iot_pi/UbuntuImages.md

  ### Ubuntu Bionic 18.04 LTS Xfce Desktop Environment

+Ubuntu is not available for download but has to be compiled by the user himself, please follow the steps in “build your OS” to do this

 <img src="UbuntuImages.assets/Screenshot_2020-01-08_11-51-14.png" alt="Screenshot_2020-01-08_11-51-14" style="zoom: 33%;" />

-Please place SD card into the slot for your development kit.
-After the bootup for a while, you will see the above screen.
-If your kit arrived without SD card contact your distributor to obtain one.
+Boot the system with the SD card placed in the slot located on the carrier, once booted you will see the login screen

-**Note**: This kernel is not native from Ubuntu.
-Here is the [instructions](https://ipi.wiki/iot_pi/HowToBuildUbuntu.html) to build Ubuntu rootfs image which is attached to PX30 u-boot & Kernel.
+**Note:** Note: The kernel used is not Ubuntu native, Here are  the [instructions](https://ipi.wiki/iot_pi/HowToBuildUbuntu.html) to build a Ubuntu rootfs image which is bootstrapped by the PX30 u-boot & Kernel.